 Gibson's comments may appear at first sight to drive us straightforwardly into constructivism.
 But, in Gibson's usage, being "indirect" is not tantamount to cognitive penetration.
-Despite his distrust of mental abstractions, in The Senses Considered as Perceptual Systems Gibson already hints at a way to bridge language and ecological psychology with an eye to articulating the direct perception of meaning.
-For example, he discusses "the pick up of symbolic speech" (1966, 90ff.) and "the effect of language on perception" (280-282).
-Unfortunately, Gibson did not elaborate much beyond some preliminary remarks.34 We close our chapter by inviting the reader to consider the supracommunicative role of language as an ecological tool.
+Despite his distrust for mental abstractions, in The Senses Considered as Perceptual Systems Gibson already hints at the way to bridge language and ecological psychology with an eye to articulating the direct perception of meaning.
+For example, he considered 'the pick up of symbolic speech' (pp. 90-ff.) and 'the effect of language on perception' (pp. 280-82).
+Unfortunately, Gibson did not elaborate much beyond some preliminary remarks.34 We close our chapter by inviting the reader to consider the supra-communicative role of language as an ecological tool.

-An ecological approach cannot be in the business of developing a generative grammar for verbal behavior; its aim is rather to foster an understanding of language use that is integral to the emergent and self-organized (linguistic and nonlinguistic) behavior of humans.
-In this way, the development of an ecological approach to language ought to start with the realization that language is not that special (at least, not in the sense implied by cognitivism).35 Clark (1998), in this same spirit, proposes a supracommunicative role of language, although his approach is alien to ecological psychology concerns.
-Clark starts by clearing up potential misunderstandings in the very title of his article "Magic Words":
+An ecological approach cannot be in the business of developing a generative grammar for verbal behavior; its aim is rather to foster an understanding of language use that is integral to the emergent and self-organized (linguistic and non-linguistic) behavior of humans; to the sort of activities they engage in.
+In this way, the development of an ecological approach to language ought to start with the realization that language is not that special; (at least, not special in the sense implied by cognitivism).
+35 Clark (1998), in this same spirit, proposes a supracommunicative role of language, although his approach is alien to ecological psychology concerns.
+Clark starts by clearing up potential misunderstandings in the very title of his article "Magic words":

-Of course, words aren't magic.
-Neither are sextants, compasses, maps. ...
+...Of course, words aren't magic.
+Neither are sextants, compasses, maps, ...
 In the case of these other tools and props, however, it is transparently clear that they function so as to either carry out or to facilitate computational operations important to various human projects.
-The slide rule transforms complex mathematical problems (ones that would baffle or tax the unaided subject) into simple tasks of perceptual recognition. ...
-These various tools and props thus act to generate information, or to store it, or to transform it, or some combination of the three. ...
-Public language, I shall argue, is just such a tool.
-(1998, 162)
+The slide rule transforms complex mathematical problems (ones that would baffle or tax the unaided subject) into simple tasks of perceptual recognition...
+These various tools and props thus act to generate information, or to store it, or to transform it, or some combination of the three...
+Public language, I shall argue, is just such a tool. (p.
+162)

-Clark (1998) is proposing a supracommunicative role for language.
-He criticizes noncomputational models of cognition for emphasizing communicative aspects of language to the detriment of its exploitation as an external artifact.
-His is nonetheless an approach that calls for the augmentation, courtesy of "magic words," of our computational powers.
-Being noncomputational, our interest resides in identifying the role of language in serving not to augment computations but to allow for an ecological manipulation of the environment for the purpose of perceiving a brand new set of affordances that nonlinguistic animals are unaware of.
+Clark (1998) is proposing a supra-communicative role for language.
+He criticizes non-computational models of cognition for emphasizing communicative aspects of language to the detriment of its exploitation as an external artifact.
+His is nonetheless an approach that calls for the augmentation, courtesy of "magic words" of our computational powers.
+36 Being non-computational, our interest resides in identifying the role of language in serving not to augment computations but to allow for an ecological manipulation of the environment for the purpose of perceiving a brand new set of affordances that non-linguistic animals are unaware of.

 Tools are part and parcel of the Gibsonian worldview.
-The environment contains artifacts, and these alter its layout, which results in a global change of the affordances the environment furnishes to the human animal.
+The environment contains artifacts, and these alter the layout; which results in a global change of the affordances the environment furnishes the human animal with.
 Tools offer a different set of opportunities for interaction.
 Language, as an ecological tool, is not intrinsically different from artifacts such as telescopes or microscopes, which permit us to go beyond the native capacities of our visual systems.
-Language further alters the environment's layout, providing novel ways to interact in the sociolinguistic environment.
+Language further alters the layout, providing novel ways to interact in the sociolinguistic environment.
 The ecological approach to language as a tool has to do with behaving adaptively in the face of linguistic information.
 In general, we perceive the affordances of artifacts; likewise, we contend, we perceive the affordances of words, as a more sophisticated type of artifact.
-We perceive interindividual emergent properties, such as public conversation, in pretty much the same way that we perceive rocks and their contextual affordances, or social affordances (Costall 1995), for that matter.37 In this way, an external linguistic scaffolding provides yet another set of ecological properties to be taken on a par with others in the environment.38
+We perceive inter-individual emergent properties, such as public